gflarity/nervous/README.md

-B# Nervous - Monitoring doesn't have to suck.
+# Nervous - Monitoring doesn't have to suck.

+## Note to #monitoringsucks people

+I can't really participate in your hackathon, but I rushed to get something working and put it out there.
+THere's still a lot more work necessary and  I really want to create a community around this.

 ## Manifesto: